Home

 A server-oriented module for sending fake data to players on the packet level.
 Allows you to create and update fake entities and glowing highlights to clients on a per-player basis.
 Future plans include managed fake blocks, particules and sound helpers.

-Wrapper for easily creating Toasts in-game, which support for custom icons (items or images), backgrounds and progress bars (updatable either at a constant rate or with an external source).
+Wrapper for easily creating in-game, which support for custom icons (items or images), backgrounds and progress bars (updatable either at a constant rate or with an external source).